Greyfriars Kirk: Beginnings

 By 1565, all the buildings of the Friary had been removed and their stones carried away for use in the construction of the New Tolbooth and to repair St Giles' and its kirkyard walls.
 The kirkyard of St Giles' was, by then, overcrowded and Mary, Queen of Scots had, in 1562, given the grounds of the Friary to the town council to use as a burial ground.

 The congregation of Greyfriars can trace its origin to a 1584 edict of the town council to divide Edinburgh into four parishes.
 This created a south-west parish with the intention it would meet in the central section of St Giles'.
 This edict does not appear to have been enforced until 1598, when the south-west parish was allocated to the Upper Tolbooth partition at the west end of St Giles'.
 Robert Rollock and Peter Hewat were appointed the first ministers.

 By the end of the 16th century, St Giles' could no longer accommodate Edinburgh's growing population.
 In 1599, the town council had discussed and abandoned proposals to construct a new church in the grounds of Kirk o' Field (around modern-day Chambers Street).
 In 1601, the council decided to build a new church in the southern part of the Greyfriars burying ground.
 Construction commenced in 1611, using material from the Convent of Catherine of Siena at Sciennes.
+A merchant, Thomas Watsoun, bought timber from Sweden for the roof in 1612.
+Two of his ships were captured by Christian IV of Denmark who was then at war with Sweden.

 The Kirk was first used on 18 February 1619 for the funeral of the William Couper, Bishop of Galloway; John Spottiswoode, Archbishop of St Andrews, preached the funeral sermon.
 Congregational worship was first held on Christmas Day 1620.
 Though this was a Monday, the minister, Patrick Galloway, chose to hold the service on Christmas Day to curry favour with James VI, who disapproved of the radical Reformers' opposition to holy days.